Vaginal Cancer: The Basics

 Diagnosis of Vaginal Cancer

-When your healthcare providers think you may have vaginal cancer, they will order tests.
+If your healthcare providers think you may have vaginal cancer, tests will be ordered.
 Here are some of the tests:

 Staging Vaginal Cancer